valab-certh/meddisc/README.md

 ## Utilities

+In the **Input** section, the user may upload a directory containing DICOM files for patient de-identification and segmentation.

+### De-identification

-In the **Input** section, the user may upload a directory containing DICOM files for patient de-identification.
-Additionally if the user seeks to continue the de-identification's session (e.g. because of an interruption) they can upload the corresponding session file provided as one of the server's output files.
+If the user seeks to restore a previous session for the de-identification, they may upload the corresponding session file provided as one of the server's output files.

 In case the end-user wants to tailor their own de-identification process, they can do so by uploading their own `.csv` file which has to contain two columns.
 One with title `Tag ID` and the other with title `Action`.
 Each cell below `Tag ID` must hold a DICOM tag ID with a preceeding apostrophe in the format `'hhhhhhhh` and must correspond to one of the actions `K`, `X` and `C` (their functionality is specified in the Technical Description section).
 One such example is